sanika76/SQL-Healthcare-Case-Study/README.md

 SELECT stage, COUNT(*) AS total_patients
 FROM Patients
 GROUP BY stage;

+---

+## 🙌 Acknowledgements
+Inspired by **IBM Watson Health** and its efforts to transform cancer care using **AI-driven treatment recommendations**.

+---

+✨ *Made with SQL for Healthcare Data Analytics* ✨

 -- 3. Show patients recommended for treatment with confidence > 85